khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 ### Global alerts

 Use a global alert when something affects the system at large.
 For example, “Your subscription has expired.”
-Global alerts should be positioned the same as page-level alerts, but they should be full width instead of being constrained by the page's content container width.
-They should have a surrounding margin to separate the alert from the page content.
+Global alerts are triggered by the system, and not by an admin.
+They’re positioned the same as page-level alerts, but they should be full width instead of being constrained by the page’s content container width.
+They should have top and bottom margin to separate the alert from other page content.

 ### Embedded alerts